-A committee shall be appointed by the College President and composed of between 7 and 12 members including faculty, classified, managers, students and the Lane Foundation Director or his/her designee with the goal of broad campus representation.
+A committee shall be appointed by the College President and composed of between 7 and 12 members including faculty, classified, managers, students and the LCC Foundation Director or his/her designee with the goal of broad campus representation.
 The duties of this committee include but are not limited to:

 - review and selection of works of art;

 - recommendation of appropriate placement of art on campus including consultation with manager’s of primary areas that are adjacent to the main functions of their division or department;

 - review and approval of temporary art exhibits,except in areas designated for faculty/staff to use for this purpose (ie: Art Galleries, Arts teaching facillities, personal or division offices).
 All placed art work must comply with all ADA and safety regulations as well as applicable regulatory codes adhered to by the college.
 Aesthetics of safety barriers for art work should be considered;